 Forum of Trajan, Roman Forum, Rome, Italy

-Erected in the early 2nd century, the impressive Forum of Trajan was constructed under Emperor Trajan’s orders following his victories in a number of important military battles.
+The impressive Forum of Trajan, constructed in the early 2nd century, was constructed under Emperor Trajan’s orders following his victories in several important military battles.
 The centerpiece of the forum, Trajan’s Column, stands tall over the rest of the ruins.

-The Forum of Trajan was used as the site of several important public buildings and libraries in its heyday.
-Today you’ll find the ruins of many of these buildings, the well-preserved column, and what is left of the well-known Trajan’s Market.
-It’s a forum that’s worth checking out, offering something different than the Roman Forum and Forum of Caesar have.
+In its heyday, the Forum of Trajan was the site of several important public buildings and libraries.
+Today, you’ll find the ruins of many of these buildings, the well-preserved column, and what is left of the well-known Trajan’s Market.
+It’s a forum worth checking out, offering something different than the Roman Forum and Forum of Caesar.

 Mausoleum of Augustus